arpitjain799/alacorder/README.md

-  -dd, --dedupe             Remove duplicate cases from input archive --no-log                  Print outputs to console upon completion -np, --no-prompt          Skip confirmation prompts --debug                   Prints extensive logs to console for development
+  -dd, --dedupe             Remove duplicate cases from input archive --no-log                  Print outputs to console upon completion -np, --no-prompt          Skip confirmation prompts --debug                   Print extensive logs to console for developers --no-batch                Process all inputs as one batch --compress                Compress exported file (archives compress with or
-                            purposes
-  --no-batch                Process all inputs as one batch --compress                Compress exported file (archives compress with or
                             without flag)